 Acute bacterial prostatitis is the least common type of prostatitis but the most easy to recognise and treat.
 It is a severe urinary tract infection.
 The symptoms include painful urination; inability to empty the bladder, pain in the lower back, abdomen or pelvic area and fever.

 Chronic bacterial prostatitis is similar to acute bacterial prostatitis but the symptoms develop gradually and are less severe and are characterised by recurrent urinary tract infections.
-This condition can affect any age group but is most common in young and middle-aged men.
+Inflammation of the prostate can affect any age group but is most common in young and middle-aged men.